How does this Q&A work?

-I am taking questions from the public on a rolling basis via the ENGAGE page, and each individual has the option of requesting a public or private answer.
+I am taking questions from the public on a rolling basis - each individual may request a public or private answer.

 Words only mean what they mean to each of us.